ayushmam81-ui/Web-Application-Security-Portfolio/labs/method-based-access-control.md

 #### Step 1: Reconnaissance via Administrator Account
 * Logged in using the provided administrative credentials (`administrator:admin`) to examine how the admin panel and role-promotion functions operate.
-* Captured the requests from Burp Suite (`/admin-roles` and `/my-account?id=wiener`), sending them to the Repeater for deeper inspection[cite: 6].
+* Captured the requests from Burp Suite (`/admin-roles` and `/my-account?id=wiener`), sending them to the Repeater for deeper inspection.

 #### Step 2: Session Extraction & Request Preparation
-* Logged in as the regular user (`wiener:peter`) and captured the session cookie using Burp Proxy (`/my-account?id=wiener` tab in Repeater)[cite: 6].
+* Logged in as the regular user (`wiener:peter`) and captured the session cookie using Burp Proxy (`/my-account?id=wiener` tab in Repeater).
-* Analyzed the original `POST /admin-roles` request structure used for privilege promotion before making edits[cite: 6].
+* Analyzed the original `POST /admin-roles` request structure used for privilege promotion before making edits.

 #### Step 3: Method Modification & Privilege Escalation
-* Switched the request in the Repeater tab from a `POST` method to a `GET` method (`/admin-roles?username=wiener&action=upgrade`)[cite: 6].
+* Switched the request in the Repeater tab from a `POST` method to a `GET` method (`/admin-roles?username=wiener&action=upgrade`).
-* Replaced the session cookie with the copied `wiener` session value and sent the modified request, successfully circumventing the method-based restriction and promoting the user account to administrator[cite: 6].
+* Replaced the session cookie with the copied `wiener` session value and sent the modified request, successfully circumventing the method-based restriction and promoting the user account to administrator.

 ---